 The AgriLife Advanced Leadership Program develops advanced leaders from across AgriLife who want to enhance their leadership and personal development skills.
-The program, which lasts for 18 months, builds leadership, while providing a greater understanding of The Texas A&M System and the land–grant mission.
+The program, which lasts for 2 years, builds leadership, while providing a greater understanding of The Texas A&M System and the land–grant mission.
+Learn more …

-The cohort is structured around six formal meetings, taking place in an 18–month period at Texas A&M AgriLife locations throughout the state.
+The cohort is structured around six formal meetings, taking place in a 2 month period at Texas A&M AgriLife locations throughout the state.
 Participants implement personal development plans, that add value and enrich both the individual and his or her agency.
 Through awareness, interaction, and mastery of core competencies, participants develop their leadership, personal, and professional skills, while fostering advocacy and support for each component of Texas A&M AgriLife.

-- Developing a Professional and Personal Leadership Plan
+- Recognizing and Developing a Professional Leadership Plan

 - Establishing Vision, Ethics, and Integrity